kdeldycke/awesome-falsehood/README.md

 ## Lisense

-Content of this repository is licensed under the [BSD 2-Clause License ](LICENSE.md).
+Content of this repository is licensed under the [BSD 2-Clause License](LICENSE.md).